Drum patterns. Drum programming. The fun part of electronic music production.

 Here’s how it sounds:

-It’s also interesting how loose the drums are in most deep/future house songs.
-It’s much different to trance, for example, where the drums are tightly quantised and clean.
+It’s also interesting how loose the drum patterns are in most deep/future house songs.
+It’s much different from trance, for example, where the drums are tightly quantized and clean.
 This certain style of music also allows for samples that sound a little more dirty than usual, similar to electro house.

 And finally, the drums are quite simple in terms of samples and layering.
 Many deep house tracks use a standard 707 clap, for example.
 The bassline is the focus, and the drums are there to support it.
 Not the other way around.